I Am Norman

 I Am Norman is a 2020 British docu-fiction LGBTQ+ thriller short film directed by Arron Blake and Darius Shu.
 The film follows a filmmaker documenting a man who lives in a car as he takes him into the woods to share a dark secret.
 The film aims to raise awareness of the effects of gay conversion therapy and suicide.
 It is executive produced by Philip Brisebois and produced by Silverprince Pictures in association with Little Deer Films.

 Synopsis

-A conversion therapy survivor takes a filmmaker into the words to share a dark secret.
+A conversion therapy survivor takes a filmmaker into the woods to share a dark secret.